junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Jesus, when can we ever break free from these two bastards."
 Dean whines loudly before Cass can answer, then asks, "Say we have two candidates, what's next?"

-"We need them to, uhh --" Sam reads through the small texts below the Enochian line, his brows raises higher if even possible, "huh -- give away their light willingly.
-The cost of purification will take away as much as all the light from the source.
-And only a determined mind can last long enough to not interrupt the purification process."
+"We need them to, uhh --" Sam reads through the small texts below the Enochian line, his brows raises higher if it's even possible, "huh -- give away their light willingly.
+The cost of purification can take away as much as all the light from the source.
+And only a determined mind can last long enough to not disrupt the purification process before complete."

 Dean steps away from the armchair slowly to lean on the table.
 "Wait so, let me get this straight, the solution is to let Michael *or* Lucifer to what, willingly sacrifice themselves to save all angels and humans?
-Right, not happening."
+You ever met those two?
+Don't think it's gonna happen."

-Sam thinks about it for a second, "I don't know Dean, I mean, we got God himself -- and Devil,  and Darkness, even Death -- talking to us face to face, and persuaded them to do the right thing, and most of times, they end up listening to us."
+Sam thinks about it for a second, "I don't know Dean, I mean, we got God himself -- and Devil,  and Darkness, even Death -- talking to us, and persuaded them to do the right thing, and most of times, they end up listening to us."

-"We might as well put up a sign in front of the bunker: 'Celestial family drama counseling office', subtitle: 'For free once a year, if doesn't work, feel free to end the world'.
+"We might as well put up a sign in front of the bunker: 'Celestial family drama counseling office', subtitle: 'For free once a year, if it doesn't work, feel free to end the world'.
 Nice plan, Dr. Phil."
 Dean waves his hands in the air, gesturing the imaginary signs.

 "You get a better one?"
 Sam raises his brows.